ten0s/ten0s.github.io/_posts/2022-07-25-find-dlls-and-typelibs-dependencies-for-nodejs-gtk-application-on-windows.md

 ```

 At this point, if you repeat the debug-and-copy loop discussed [above](#find-needed-dlls) you will find all the needed DLLs and run the application successfully.
-And this is exactly the same process I followed to create the list of [dependencies](https://github.com/ten0s/velisp/blob/0.7.1/windows/copy-mingw64-deps.sh) for [VeLisp](https://github.com/ten0s/velisp).
+And this is exactly the same process I followed to create the initial list of [dependencies](https://github.com/ten0s/velisp/blob/0.7.1/windows/copy-mingw64-deps.sh)
+for [VeLisp](https://github.com/ten0s/velisp).
 But can we do better?

 ## Automate the dependencies search